Analysis | Trump’s effort to rewrite history on his support of NATO and Ukraine

-— Former President Trump, in a statement, Feb.
+— Former president Donald Trump, in a statement, Feb.
 28

 Of course, it turns out Putin launched an invasion of all of Ukraine.
-With Ukraine putting up a gallant fight and the United States and its allies imposing harsh sanctions on Russia, Trump today issued a defensive statement repeating falsehoods he regularly made during his presidency.
+With Ukraine putting up a gallant fight and the United States and its allies imposing harsh sanctions on Russia, Trump on Monday issued a defensive statement repeating falsehoods he regularly made during his presidency.

 With Trump, it’s hard to know if he’s willfully ignorant or if he has simply swallowed his own spin.
 Far from being a savior of the North Atlantic Treaty Organization, he frequently sought to undermine it.
 Here’s a quick guide to what’s wrong or misleading in his statement.